 Aksener, a folksy former interior minister, confirmed yesterday she will run for president against Erdogan, who remains a redoubtable foe.
 The results of a September opinion poll that was seen by Al-Monitor suggest that he commands the support of some 49% of voters and that 20% of them are nationalists.

 Aksener’s success in a likely second-round runoff against Erdogan hinges on several factors.
-She needs to swallow the ultra-right Nationalist Action Party (MHP) she broke away from.
+She needs to swallow the ultra-right Nationalist Movement Party (MHP) she broke away from.
 Yet she needs to plant herself firmly in the center right, which will be critical to lure voters away from Erdogan’s conservative Justice and Development Party (AKP) as well as first-time voters and women, who would likely tip the balance.
 She also needs the main opposition Republican People’s Party to back her in a second round of balloting.

 Aksener’s team so far largely consists of crusty middle-aged male conservatives.
 They include a scandal-tainted former public works minister and a notoriously anti-Armenian historian.
 The gallery of pro-establishment has-beens has spurred widespread skepticism as to whether she is up to the task.